Vivek-04022001/documentation/plone.app.dexterity/testing/unit-tests.md

 In this section, we will assume you are familiar with Plone testing basics, and show some tests that are particularly relevant to our example types.

 Firstly, we will add a few unit tests.
-Recall that unit tests are simple tests for a particular function or method, and do not depend on an outside environment being set up.
+Recall that unit tests are simple tests for a particular function or method, and don't depend on an outside environment being set up.
 As a rule of thumb, if something can be tested with a simple unit test, do so for the following reasons.

 -   Unit tests are quick to write.